UCLA Bruins men's basketball: Coaches

 The team has had 12 head coaches in its history, and they have won 11 NCAA Championships, the most of any school.
 John Wooden won 10 national championships between 1964 and 1975, and Jim Harrick won the other in 1995.
 The New York Times wrote that Wooden "made UCLA the most successful team in college basketball."
 After Wooden retired, the four coaches that succeeded him resigned, and the following three—Harrick included—were fired.
 The average tenure of those coaches after Wooden was four years.
 Former coach Ben Howland led the Bruins to three consecutive Final Four appearances from 2006 to 2008.
+As of 2025, the head coach of UCLA basketball is Mick Cronin.
+Since being hired in 2019, Cronin's teams consistently deliver tough defensive performances, but have thus far have struggled with generating consistent offenses and sustained runs in the NCAA Tournament.
+In his first 3 seasons, Cronin reached the Final Four once and the Sweet Sixteen twice, but in his last two seasons he has failed to lead his team beyond round 32.

-Rivals
+Rivalries

 USC

 When John Wooden became the coach, UCLA turned into a national basketball powerhouse.
 UCLA has won 11 NCAA Division I men's basketball tournaments and has dominated the conference, winning two games for every one that USC won.
 As of the 2013–2014 season, UCLA has won or shared the conference title 31 times, and USC has won or shared the title 7 times.
 There have been a number of significant games in this rivalry.